 - In my tests, using sed(1) in FreeBSD installer for modifying

-caused a crash.
+sshd_configcaused a crash.

 # sed -i.bak "s/PermitRootLogin no/PermitRootLogin yes/" /etc/ssh/sshd_config